phinocio/loadorderlibrary-frontend/README.md

 Load Order Library has a slew of features.

 -   No registration required.
 Lists can be uploaded anonymously.
-You do need and account to delete lists, however.
+You do need an account to edit and delete lists, however.
 Anonymous ones can't be deleted.
 -   Private lists.
 Only people with the link can view them.
--   For users that decide to register, you can have as many lists as you want - modwatch only ever lets you have 1.
+-   For users that decide to register, you can have as many lists as you want.
 -   Comparison tool.
 -   Completely free.
 No Ads.